diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ## Hints
 * Defining a field of type BIGINT in hive, works with LONG in Schedoscope: `val id = fieldOf[Long]`
 * Testing views of the same name (but different layers): Run the test by right clicking on the word "should" in the test class source code and choosing Run As > Scala Test - Test
+* Schedoscope shell cannot cope with leading white spaces.
+It will prompt a list of possible commands.

 ## Acknowledgement
 Our example data was taken from the [Open Street Map project](http://www.openstreetmap.org/copyright)